killcerr/QjsCpp/README.md

 # QJS CPP
-A C++ wrapper for QuickJS NG.
+A C++ wrapper for QuickJS.

 It's roughly based off of https://github.com/ftk/quickjspp

-It's designed to use std::expected instead of throwing exceptions, because I like it better that way.
+It's designed to use as little exceptions as possible, because I like it better that way.